anhaidgroup/deepmatcher/Datasets.md

 ### Amazon-Google

 This dataset contains product data from Amazon and Google and was obtained from [here]((https://dbs.uni-leipzig.de/en/research/projects/object_matching/fever/benchmark_datasets_for_entity_resolution).
 The original dataset contained two tables, and a list of golden matches.
-Further, the original dataset contained one additional attribute "description" which was removed to use this as a structured dataset.
+Further, the original dataset contained one additional attribute "description" which contained long blobs of text.
+This attribute was removed so as to use this as a structured dataset.
 To create the version of the dataset used in our experiments we used the same procedure as in the case of [Fodors-Zagats](#fodors-zagats).

 ### Walmart-Amazon

 This dataset contains product data from Walmart and Amazon and was obtained from [here](https://sites.google.com/site/anhaidgroup/useful-stuff/data).
 The original dataset contained two tables, and a list of golden matches.
-Further, the original dataset contained one additional attribute "description" which was removed to use this as a structured dataset.
+Further, the original dataset contained one additional attribute "proddescrlong" which contained long blobs of text.
+This attribute was removed so as to use this as a structured dataset.
 To create the version of the dataset used in our experiments we used the same procedure as in the case of [Fodors-Zagats](#fodors-zagats).

+## Textual

+### Abt-Buy

+This dataset contains product data from Abt.com and Buy.com and was obtained from [here](https://dbs.uni-leipzig.de/en/research/projects/object_matching/fever/benchmark_datasets_for_entity_resolution).
+The original dataset contained two tables, and a list of golden matches.
+To create the version of the dataset used in our experiments we used the same procedure as in the case of [Fodors-Zagats](#fodors-zagats).

+### Company

+This dataset consists of pairs `(a,b)`, where `a` is the text of a Wikipedia page describing a company and `b` is the text of a company’s homepage.
+We created matching pairs in this dataset by crawling Wikipedia pages describing companies, then following company URLs in those pages to retrieve company homepages.
+To generate the non-matching pairs, for each matching pair `(a,b)`, we fix `a` and form three negative pairs <code>(a,b<sub>1</sub>)</code>, <code>(a,b<sub>2</sub>)</code>, and <code>(a,b<sub>3</sub>)</code> where b<sub>1</sub>, b<sub>2</sub>, and b<sub>3</sub> are the top-3 most similar pages other than `b` in the company homepage collection, calculated based on Okapi BM25 rankings.

+## Dirty

+### iTunes-Amazon

+This dataset contains music data from iTunes and Amazon and was obtained by modifying the [structured iTunes-Amazon](#itunes-amazon) dataset to simulate dirty data.
+Specifically, for each attribute other than "title", we randomly moved each value to the attribute "title" in the same tuple with 50% probability.
+This simulates a common kind of dirty data seen in the wild while keeping the modifications simple.

+### DBLP-ACM

+This dataset contains bibliographic data from DBLP and ACM and was obtained by modifying the [structured DBLP-ACM](#dblp-acm) dataset to simulate dirty data.
+The procedure for generating this dataset is the same as that for [dirty iTunes-Amazon](#itunes-amazon-1).

+### DBLP-Scholar

+This dataset contains bibliographic data from DBLP and Google Scholar and was obtained by modifying the [structured DBLP-Scholar](#dblp-scholar) dataset to simulate dirty data.
+The procedure for generating this dataset is the same as that for [dirty iTunes-Amazon](#itunes-amazon-1).

+### Walmart-Amazon

+This dataset contains product data from Walmart and Amazon and was obtained by modifying the [structured Walmart-Amazon](#walmart-amazon) dataset to simulate dirty data.
+The procedure for generating this dataset is the same as that for [dirty iTunes-Amazon](#itunes-amazon-1).